-Next to doing state-of-the-art research, we provide transport and planning courses in the Bachelor programme Civil Engineering, we offer a Transport & Planning track in the MSc programmes Civil Engineering, and we participate in the interfaculty MSc programme Transport Infrastructure and Logistics.
+In addition to conducting cutting-edge research, we also offer transport and planning courses in the Bachelor’s programme for Civil Engineering.
+We provide a dedicated Transport & Planning track in the Master’s programme for Civil Engineering, and we actively participate in the interdisciplinary Master’s programme focused on Transport Infrastructure and Logistics.

 What if we all share our rides?

 With just a few clicks associate professor Oded Cats empties the streets of Amsterdam of all cars.
 In a simulation model, that is.
 ‘Now what if we ban Uber?
 Or allow only trams or bike sharing services?’
 From his office in the CEG faculty building Cats is experimenting with a complex computer model creating a wealth of different virtual transport scenarios.

 Evacuating virtual buildings

 Virtual Reality (VR) is not just about gaming or flight simulators.
 At TU Delft, PhD Yan Feng is investigating how it may help explain the behaviour of pedestrians.
 It took her just five months to teach herself how to create a complex virtual building.
 By then she had built an exact replica of her faculty building and invited real people to explore and evacuate it.
 So how did they find their way around?